santuOnline/expert_video_record/README.md

 4. In case of windows machine place the path to ffmpeg.exe to 'PATH' variable on your windows machine.
 5. For linux just install it from your  respective software repo with "apt-get" or "yum".
 6. Check if "ffmpeg" command gives any output on the command line terminal.
 If not, check the installation.
 It is necessary.
-7. Go to the project folder and deploy with  "node app.js" in command line terminal.
+7. Go to the project folder and deploy with  "nodemon app.js" in command line terminal.
-8. Go to "server address:8080" on your browser.
+8. Go to "server address:8080/videoCapture.html?name=filename" on your browser.
+The "filename" is the name of the video file saved to server, passed as a parm.
 9. press "start" to start the recording and "stop" to stop the recording